shanemcf/FitGinize/README.md

 ##### Getting the name saved into the local storage because of an ID issue in the index. html file
 ##### Getting the modal to display properly after the merge

+## Direction for future development
+Adding dates to workouts

+Providing recomendations based on the weather data

+Integrating Fitginize to a full fitness application

+Use of A.I. to generate workout plans and nutrition plans

+Adding BMI and weight tracker

+Integrationg Fitginize to a smart watch

 ## Credits
 #### Shane McFadden
 #### Bryant Uwagbale